 Gun violence in the US is a big issue.
 Gun violence never seems to leave our headlines for very long before there’s news of a local shooting.
 Some people don’t even feel confident enough to go to big events or political rallies without wearing a Bulletproof cap and other forms of protection.
 While there’s nothing wrong with owning a gun, many people don’t realize that using one should only ever be a last resort.
+Many Americans out there hold a concealed weapons permit and own a gun, but have never used it.
+Some people enjoy knowing that they are legally allowed to use it, but have never pulled the trigger.
 But whenever there’s a gun massacre in the United States and President Obama mentions Australia as a paragon of what sensible gun laws can achieve, there’s a noticeable sense of self-congratulatory pride Down Under.

 Usually, this is muted, somehow imbibed by almost everyone because it’s the one grab of Obama’s speech repeated on radio and television news bulletins.
 People repeat it to one another and, with that, Australia’s experience becomes the only filter through which gun violence in America is understood.

 This simplified rationale was expressed more loudly than usual by Fairfax columnist Michael Pascoe in the wake of the mass shooting in Roseburg, Oregon: